You are not alone.

 Oh we love this book: What’s Your Grief?: Lists to Help You Through Any Loss by Eleanor Haley MS and Litsa Williams, MS, LCSW-C. 2022

-Our review: Easy on the grief-swollen eyes, at times laugh out loud funny, this is a hands-on workbook (even has stickers in the back!).
-It’s got especially good journal prompts and space to write and draw, but also practical advice like how to respond to people who say clumsy things, how to re-enter the workplace, and tons of ideas with practical things like what to do with your loved one’s ratty old concert T shirts.
+Our review: This hands-on workbook is easy on the grief-swollen eyes, at times laugh out loud funny.
+It’s got especially good journal prompts and space to write and draw, but also practical advice like how to respond to people who say clumsy things, how to re-enter the workplace.
 It’s got the latest grief theory behind it, and backed by a deep and wide grief community on the related website .
 Really good stuff.
 Note: The workbook has a swear word or two in it, so know that.

 This is great: The Modern Loss Handbook: An Interactive Guide to Moving Through Grief and Building Resilience by Rebecca Soffer.
 2022